The Four Lovers: Bob Crewe, 1958–1960

+At a 1958 recording session, Valli met record producer Bob Crewe, who signed the Four Lovers to a three-year artist contract.
+The Four Lovers worked steadily as session artists, primarily as background singers and background musicians, in addition to resuming their live performances in various clubs and lounges between New York City and Philadelphia They continued to tour nationwide in small gigs for a short time ending when Tommy DeVito fired his brother Nick and Majewski because, as Tommy DeVito recalled in 2008, they refused to travel to a gig he had booked at which they were to have opened for Tony Bennett.
+Majewski attributed his departure to creative differences between him and the rest of the group.
+Two members of the Hollywood Playboys, keyboardist Hugh Garrity and guitarist/arranger Nickie Massey, temporarily filled in, although for part of 1959 Massey left to front his own group and Charles Calello took over his position.
+At a gig in Baltimore, the group met Bob Gaudio, keyboardist and songwriter for The Royal Teens; when Garrity returned to the Hollywood Playboys, Gaudio agreed to join the band, while Massey (who eventually changed the spelling of his name to "Massi," matching Valli's) abandoned his solo career after one single to rejoin the band permanently in 1960.

-In addition, their contract with Crewe allowed them to record individually or collectively for Crewe's Peri Records — which they did under more than a handful of "stage names".
+In addition, their contract with Crewe allowed them to record individually or collectively for Crewe's Peri Records, as they did under multiple "stage names".

-By the end of this contract, the Four Lovers had become a complete outfit with an "in-house" composer and an associated producer and arranger.
+By the end of the contract, the Four Lovers had become a complete outfit with an "in-house" composer (Gaudio) and an associated producer (Crewe) and arranger (Massi).
 They were no longer dependent on outside songwriters to provide them with hits.
 In mid-1960, as the contract was expiring, a failed audition at a New Jersey bowling establishment led to a handshake agreement between Valli and Gaudio that signified a change: the Four Lovers were no more, and The Four Seasons Partnership was founded.
 By the end of 1962, the quartet of Valli, Gaudio, Massi, and Tommy DeVito would have two singles reach the top spot on the Hot 100.

+Four Lovers archival material continued to be re-released once the Four Seasons broke through to national fame; Coronet Records released a compilation album featuring Four Lovers material and misrepresented it as containing The Four Seasons, prompting a 1966 lawsuit from Massi (who by then had left the group) and Gaudio, who were not on the recordings being sold but whose images and likeness appeared on the album artwork.